-The Company's common stock is quoted on the Nasdaq Global Select Market ("Nasdaq") under the symbol "JKHY".
+The Company's common stock is quoted on the Nasdaq Global Select Market ("Nasdaq") under the symbol "JKHY."

-The Company established a practice of paying quarterly dividends at the end of fiscal 1990 and has paid dividends with respect to every quarter since that time.
+The Company established a practice of paying quarterly dividends in fiscal 1991 and has paid dividends with respect to every quarter since that time.
 The declaration and payment of any future dividends will continue to be at the discretion of our Board of Directors and will depend upon, among other factors, our earnings, capital requirements, contractual restrictions, and operating and financial condition.
 The Company does not currently foresee any changes in its dividend practices.

-On July 20, 2021, there were approximately 232,300 holders of the Company's common stock, including individual participants in security position listings.
+On August 15, 2022, there were approximately 271,813 holders of the Company's common stock, including individual participants in security position listings.